Pennsylvania Parks and Forests Foundation

 The office dog, Izzy greeted visitors and reminded us not to take life too seriously.
 She was an avid hiker and swimmer, and enjoyed long walks and tummy rubs.
 She visited many state parks and forests with her humans.

-We will miss her terribly.
+We miss her terribly.

 We Need You